36 Thriving Deer-Resistant Plants for Peace of Mind in Your Garden

 deer eating apples from the tree

-One of the simplest ways to deter deer is by planting naturally less appealing varieties.
-Deer tend to avoid plants with strong fragrances, fuzzy leaves, or bitter tastes.
-Consider planting lavender, peonies, and foxgloves in your garden.
+One of the easiest ways to deter deer is by filling your garden with plants they don’t like.
+Deer usually steer clear of flowers with strong scents, fuzzy textures, or bitter flavors.
+Consider planting lavender, peonies, and foxgloves, which are beautiful and unappetizing to your neighborhood grazers.

 LET’S GO SHOPPING FOR